-Once again the riders go to Foix, although the route now continues to the foot of the Prat d’Albis for the final haul up on a narrow and twisting road.
+Once again the riders go to Foix, although the route now continues to the foot of the Prat d’Albis climb for the final haul up on a narrow and twisting road.
 The climb amounts to 11,8 kilometres at 6.9%, although that statistic is biased.
 The first half of the Prat d’Albis is much tougher than the average suggests.
-The fourth kilometre goes up at 14.5% (average!) and the sixth at 11%.
+The fourth kilometre goes up at 10.5% and the sixth at 11%.

 Before tackling the ultimate climb the riders face the Col de Montségur, Port de Lers and the illustrious Mur de Péguère with its steepest ramps at 18%.
-That last climb is a monster of 9.3 kilometres at 7.9%, while the last 3.3 kilometres rise at almost 13%.
-The riders fly down a 15 kilometres descent to Foix and shortly the final haul up the Prat d’Albis appears.
+The first ascent is the Montségur pass – 6.8 kilometres at 6% -, above which the ruined Cathar castle with the same name is perched.

-Tour de France 2019 stage 15: route map, height profiles, and more
+Tour de France 2019 stage 15: route, profiles, more

-Click on the images to zoom.
+Click on the images to zoom